davidhbrown/laser-scarecrow-board/docs/parts-on-board.md

 Discrete electronic parts
 -------------------------
-These are soldered to the May '18 board revision.
+These are through-hole soldered to the May '18 board revision.

 + C1 100uF electrolytic capacitor
 + D1 1N5817 Schottky diode